nv-bogdan/rag/docs/accuracy_perf.md

   - ❌ May need a seperate judge LLM model to be deployed increasing GPU requirement.
   - Check out [this](./self-reflection.md) section to learn more.
 Default is off.

+- **Enable Confidence Threshold Filtering**
+  - ✅ Filters documents by relevance score (0.0 to 1.0), faster retrieval by processing fewer documents
+  - ✅ May improve accuracy by excluding low-relevance documents
+  - ❌ Requires reranker to be enabled for effective filtering
+  - ❌ May filter out too many documents if threshold is set too high, potentially causing RAG server to be unable to provide answers due to lack of context
+  - Controlled via `RERANKER_CONFIDENCE_THRESHOLD` environment variable.
+Default is 0.0 (no filtering).
+  - API parameter: `confidence_threshold` in `/search` and `/generate` endpoints
+  - Recommended threshold range: 0.3-0.5 for optimal balance of quality and coverage
+  - See [Python Client](./python-client.md) for usage examples with confidence threshold filtering

 - **Enable Hybrid search in Milvus**
   - ✅ May provide better retrieval accuracy for domain-specific content
   - ❌ May induce slightly higher latency for large number of documents; default setting is dense search.